 A graduate from Caltech, Stefan was awarded the Sackler Prize in the Physical Sciences and the Paterson Medal of the Institute of Physics.
 He held a Royal Society Wolfson Research Merit Award and is a fellow of the IoP and the Optical Society of America.
 He further is an ISI Highly Cited Researcher in 2018.
 For more information see his full curriculum vitae.

 Emiliano holds a W2 tenure-track professorship at the Physics Department in LMU Munich and is the academic lead of the Plasmonic Chemistry Group.
-He is also a visiting researcher at the Chemistry Department, University College London, UK, and at the Physics Department, Imperial College London.
+He is also a visiting researcher at the Chemistry Department, University College London, UK, and at the Physics Department, Imperial College London, UK.

 Yi is an LMU Research Fellow and leads the subgroup on nano-confined photonic and fluidic systems.